January 7th 2019

 It’s a sad fact that I often get ridiculed for the way I write.
 I get emails from people saying that my writing is juvenile, and no wonder I couldn’t get a traditional deal for so long because my writing is dire (despite selling half a million self-published books before working with publishers.)
 It’s particularly galling when it’s written on an Amazon review.
 Not everyone can like the same thing, but most people can articulate this in a much friendlier manner than some, shall I say.
 So it’s the quotes above, and working with The Literary Trust, plus the emails from readers who enjoy my books, that make me smile.

-I’m often asked about what I’m up to on my writing journey, what I’m working on, what’s out next and when, what’s happening events wise etc. So starting today, every Monday I’m going to add a weekly diary – catch up with what I’ve been up to the week before, what I’ve been working on, reading, visiting etc.
+I’m often asked about what I’m up to on my writing journey, what I’m working on, what’s out next and when, what’s happening events wise etc. So starting today, every week I’m going to add a diary post – or fortnightly if I haven’t been up to much – where you can catch up with what I’ve been up to, what I’ve been working on, reading, visiting etc.

 So… without further ado, what did I do last week?
 Apart from being ill over the new year (New Year’s Eve to be precise) with a sickness bug that literally floored me for twenty-four hours (I was crawling on the bathroom floor at one point – no alcohol was consumed!)
 I’ve been rereading the paper versions of the final proofs for my next DS Grace Allendale, which is out on 4 April this year.
 This is always a mixture of scary and exciting.

 Scary in the sense that it’s the last time I can change anything (and really it’s all about picking up typos and amending tiny errors.
 Most of the changes have to be done at copy-edit stage.